-4. Get a handle on an infestation quickly.
-If you need to eliminate rats, trapping is environmentally safe and effective.
-Large snap traps are inexpensive and can be reused.
-Location is crucial to their effectiveness: place them in natural travel ways so the rodents will have to pass over them.
+Trapping is an environmentally safe and effective method of eliminating rats.
+Large snap traps are inexpensive and reusable.
+Trap placement and location is crucial for effectiveness.
+Place traps in natural travel ways so the rodents have to pass over them.
 Put the short side of the trap containing the trigger against the wall or runway.
-Setting multiple traps 10 to 20 feet apart will improve the chances of catching one.
-Bait the trap with nuts, dried fruit, pet food or bacon, and secure it to the trigger with light string, fine wire or even glue.
-Leaving traps unset with unsecured bait until the bait has been taken at least once can improve trapping success.
+Setting multiple traps 10 to 20 feet apart improves the odds of catching one.
+Using gloves, bait the trap with nuts, dried fruit, pet food, peanut butter, or bacon and secure it to the trigger with light string, fine wire, or even glue.
+You can improve your trapping success by leaving traps unset with unsecured bait until the bait has been taken at least once.

-There are many readily available poison bait products that kill rats or any other animal that may consume it directly (like a dog or cat).
-Unfortunately, these products can also inadvertently injure or kill animals that may eat a poisoned rat, and symptoms of poisoning may take hours or days to see.
+There are many poison bait products that kill rats.
+Unfortunately, these products can also inadvertently injure or kill predators (cats, dogs, owls, hawks, fox, bobcats, coyotes, etc.) that might eat a poisoned rat.
+Symptoms of poisoning may take hours or days to see.
 When used indoors, the animal may die within wall or attic spaces resulting in significant odor problems and a swarm of flies.

-Rats are potential vectors of disease, so do not touch a dead rat with bare hands and wash hands thoroughly after handling traps.
-Wearing protective gloves, place a dead rat in a plastic bag, seal it and place it in your garbage can.
+Rats are potential vectors of disease.
+Do not touch a dead rat with your bare hands and wash hands thoroughly after handling traps.
+Always wear protective gloves while removing a dead rat, place it in a plastic bag, seal it, and discard in your garbage can.

 Learn more about how to get rid of rats from the University of California Integrated Pest Management online resource.
-The Marin/Sonoma Mosquito and Victor Control District is another good source of rat control information, including their rat control pamphlet.
+The The Marin/Sonoma Mosquito and Vector Control District is another good source of rat control information.